Houston Methodist Hospital Operating Room Renovation

 Houston Methodist Hospital Operating Room Renovation | Houston, Texas

 Nestled in the center of 32 other operating rooms, this OR was called the "spine operating room of the future."
 At the request of a top spine surgeon, a stainless steel modular wall panel system was installed.
 The system had never been used in the Texas Medical Center, but allowed for a cleaner and more sterile room that can be modified to allow for quicker maintenance and changes.

-After five months of careful planning, overnight investigations, procurement and logistics coordination, DPR mobilized onsite and had only five weeks to complete the entire project which could only be worked on from 8:00 PM to 4:00 AM.
-During preconstruction, DPR understood that the adjacent space was a hybrid OR which included lead lined walls, however, neither the architect nor Houston Methodist realized that the lead-lined sheet rock was installed on the construction side and not the hybrid OR side.
-In order for the demolition to be completed, DPR would first need to remove the lead-lined sheetrock and then install new lead-lined sheetrock to maintain the required protection and ensure compatibility with the new stainless steel walls panels.
+DPR had only five weeks to complete the project which could only be worked on in overnight hours.
+Additionally, an issue arose involving lead-lined sheet rock previously installed on the construction side of the project.
+In order for the demolition to be completed, DPR first needed to remove the lead-lined sheetrock and then install new lead-lined sheetrock to maintain the required protection and ensure compatibility with the new stainless steel walls panels.
 With the help of the architect, owner, physicist and DPR's self-perform drywall team, the team was able to keep the project on track due to the rapid identification of the issue and timely collaboration.